uzenith360/passwd-hash-utils/README.md

-# jwt-utils
+# passwd-hash

-A JWT utilities singleton class to provide commonly used server-side encryption methods
+A password hash utilities singleton class to provide commonly used server-side encryption methods